fullstackplus/literate-code/README.markdown

   <pre class="prettyprint">

-That’s all, really.
+That's all, really.
 Happy blogging.
 Oh, and don't forget to modify the title and meta tags to suit your site.

-##TODO:
+###TODO:

-In-document links don't work in WebKit browsers.
+- In-document links don't work in WebKit browsers.
 Is this fixable?
-More headline tags ( < h2 )
+- More headline tags ( < h2 )
-Support for responsive images (screenshots) as alternative to HTML code listings HTML5 video & audio support for screencasts & podcasts Line numbering on code listings
+- Support for responsive images (screenshots) as alternative to HTML code listings
+- HTML5 video & audio support for screencasts & podcasts
+- Line numbering on code listings
-Stronger semantic metadata (itemprop, property, author) for cutting-edge SEO More skins with other good color schemes
+- Stronger semantic metadata (itemprop, property, author) for cutting-edge SEO
+- More skins with other good color schemes